proycon/homepage/content/posts/my-cli-tools-for-text-processing/index.md

 ## My tools

 In this writing, I would like to introduce some of the tools I wrote over the years for text processing, often in line of my work.
-These tools are largely specialised in doing one thing, and doing it well, as per the unix philosophy.
+As mentioned in the introduction, these tools are largely specialised in doing one thing, and doing it well, as per the unix philosophy.
 As the years go by, I'm more and more drawn to *simpler* solutions, where *simple* entails:

 * keeping the scope of a tool limited, constraining the amount of features
 * keeping a codebase maintainable by not letting it grow too large